De'Broski R. Herbert: Cellular immunology

-Immunology of Infectious Diseases
+Immunology of infectious diseases

 Herbert has worked on the study of parasitic helminths (worms).
 He has made contributions to the understanding of how the alternatively activated macrophage (M2) phenotype serves to protect against helminth-infection.
 In 2021, he presented a review on the major inventions in the immunology of helminth infection made over the last decade, ranging from innate lymphoid cells to the emerging importance of neuroimmune connections.
 Moreover, his studies tend to cover the status of human challenge trials with helminths as treatment for autoimmune diseases.

 Herbert also contributed to a study led by Carla Rothlin at Yale that aimed to determine the role that genetic ablation of a receptor tyrosine kinase encoded byTyro3in mice or the functional neutralization of its ortholog in human dendritic cells, serves to play in terms of enhancing type 2 immunity.
 Moreover, it was indicated that the TAM family receptor tyrosine kinase TYRO3 is a 'negative regulator' of type 2 immunity.
 Additional research centered on discussing the implications of AMP-activated protein kinase (AMPK), highlights that myeloid-restricted AMPKα1 tends to promote host immunity and restrict IL-12/23p40-dependent lung injury resulted from hookworm infection.

 Some of Herbert's research is focused on determining the role served by intestinal epithelial cells in the process of worm expulsion through producing immunoregulatory cytokines and bioactive mediators that interfere with parasite chemosensory locomotion.
 A 2013 research study demonstrated the applications of IL-33 in the context of driving primary and anamnestic immunity against the rodent hookworm Nippostrongylus brasiliensis.
 While maintaining a balance between resistance and susceptibility in this model system, he explored and highlighted novel themes in innate and adaptive immunity, immunomodulation, and regulation of responsiveness in helminth infection.
-In a more recent study, led by Nicole Maloney Belle, the Herbert lab pursued the importance of Trefoil factor proteins in the reparative functions of intestinal epithelial cells (IEC) in nutrient absorption, regeneration, and mucus secretion.
+In a later study, led by Nicole Maloney Belle, the Herbert lab pursued the importance of Trefoil factor proteins in the reparative functions of intestinal epithelial cells (IEC) in nutrient absorption, regeneration, and mucus secretion.
 That study provided data describing an analysis of how TFF3 interacts with a novel binding receptor leucine rich repeat and nogo interacting protein 2 (LINGO2 in order to regulate EGFR activation for protection against gastrointestinal helminthes.